 West Florida Yachts would love to guide you through a personal showing of this 82' Burger Flush Deck with Cockpit 1965.
-This yacht for sale is located in Port Clinton, Ohio and priced at $595,000.
+This yacht for sale is located in Erie, Pennsylvania and priced at $595,000.
 For a showing please contact us by filling out the form on this page and we will get back to you shortly!

 Flush Deck with Cockpit